JoeyOhman/OCamlSetup/README.md

 An OCaml Dune project, using VSCode with custom Cygwin build.
 Code is split in bin folder and lib folder, where bin/main.ml imports the module "Math" from the test library.

-## Initialize project sequence, Dune and Visual Studio Code
+## Initialize project sequence, Dune and Visual Studio Code.
+Made for Windows
 * Create repository/project folder

 * Create local opam switch, in project folder.
 (Check current switches and compilers with `opam switch`)